What are Modular Buildings? A Guide for Property Investors

 While there is a lot of hype around modular buildings at the moment the real utility is to be found in thinking about pre-fabrication in more general terms.
-New technology such as SIP panels allow for extremely fast construction and have the potential to revolutionise the construction sector entirely.
+New technology, such as SIP panels allow for speedy construction and have the potential to revolutionise the construction sector entirely.